 Once the zucchini and shallots are chopped, add them to a bowl of the quinoa, egg, and cheese.
 Then, thoroughly mix everything together and start scooping small cakes into the baking pan.
 You should be able to make about 15 small cakes if you use one zucchini.
 If you want more, just double or triple the recipe!

 Out of the oven, the bottoms get golden and crispy and the interior is slightly fluffy (with a soft crunch from the quinoa).
+If you don’t have an oven yet, you can grab one from our list of the best oven for home.

 This recipe will yield roughly 15 small Rustic Oven-Baked Zucchini Cakes.
 The nutrition is pretty healthy as they are mainly made up of vegetables, here is the nutrition for one cake: